-Case study of a testicular torsion compensation claim against a doctor for misdiagnosis
+This is a case study of a testicular torsion compensation claim that we recently made against a doctor for misdiagnosis

 Medical accident lawyer, Oliver Thorne, was instructed by the parents of a young boy following an operation to remove his left testicle, known as an orchidectomy.